michaela10c/irleed_learning/README.md

 ### Beta

-- converges to ~1.34 to 1.35
+- converges to approximately 0.9 (epsilon OFF) or ~1.35 (epsilon ON)
 - nearly identical across components

 Conclusion:
-beta is globally rescaled (scaling ambiguity)
+beta is not identifiable due to scaling ambiguity

 ---

 ### Theta

-- U-shaped error curve
+- exhibits U-shaped error curve

 Interpretation:
-scaling drift, not overfitting
+- early learning followed by scaling drift (not overfitting)

 ---